 - The series comprises five races.
-First past the post gets 1 point, second gets 2 points and so on.
-The person with the lowest score wins.
+First past the post gets 100 points, second gets 99 points and so on.
+The person with the highest score wins.
 Four out of the five races count towards the challenge score so your worst race score is discarded.
-If you miss a race or fail to finish your score will be 99.
+If you miss a race or fail to finish your score will be 0.

 - The handicapping means that the slowest runner starts first and the fastest last.

-- The Route – IS NOT MARKED, there will not be any marshalls telling you where to go.
+- The Route – IS NOT MARKED, there is no guarantee of any marshals telling you where to go, although members are welcome to volunteer to marshal for races!
 Please familiarise yourself with the route before starting the race.
 We will be using the existing routes around Victoria Park and Braunstone Park.
 There will be a map of each course on the notice board and on the website.

 - The first and last races in the series may be in the dark; you are advised to wear suitable a high viz equipment.
-High Viz vests may be available to buy from the kit shop, See events calendar for details.
-There are no road crossings on either route but please be aware of your own safety and that of the pedestrians and cyclists around you.
+High Viz vests may be available to buy from the kit shop, see the club website for details.
+There are no major road crossings on either route but please be aware of your own safety and that of the pedestrians and cyclists around you.

 - Be prepared to run alone for some if not all of the race, although other runners will most likely be within sight.

 - The race ends with a finishing funnel, you MUST stay in line until your number has been recorded.
 If you do not wait in line you will be disqualified.

 - Do not drop out of the race and run home without telling anyone, the race organisers will not be best pleased to stand around waiting for you and then go out looking for you whilst you are at home with your feet up.